 The course fee for the undergraduate and graduate sections covers six credit hours, instruction, field activities, visits to museums and nearby projects, housing, food, and travel between the field house and reservation.
 The fee does NOT cover basic student supplies, required health insurance, or transportation to/from the field school.

-Obtain the application from the project website or Project Director in January 2018.
-Application deadline is April 6, 2018, but early application is recommended since spaces are competitive and tend to fill quickly.
-Application review will begin before the deadline (likely around February 15) and will continue weekly until slots are filled.
+To request an application, please contact the Project Director as soon as possible or download the application here.
+The application deadline is April 4, 2022, but early application is recommended since spaces are competitive and tend to fill quickly.
+Application review will begin before the deadline (likely around March 15) and will continue weekly until slots are filled.
 You may contact the Project Director after the deadline to see if any spaces remain.

 Period(s) of Occupation: Contact / Historic / Colonial

-Collaborative, community-engaged archaeology and heritage project with Native American community in New England, focused on (1) Indigenous responses to colonialism and reservation life in the 17th through 19th centuries, (2) the ethics and politics of archaeology and colonial studies, and (3) the production of innovative heritage products with community involvement.
+Collaborative, community-engaged, Indigenous archaeology and heritage project with Native American community in New England, focused on (1) Indigenous persistence and survivance in the context of colonialism and reservation life in the 17th through 19th centuries, (2) the ethics, politics, and social justice responsibility of archaeology and colonial studies in Native North America, (3) the involvement of Indigenous community members in all aspects of archaeological fieldwork based on a deep collaboration of almost 20 years, and (4) the production of innovative heritage products with community involvement.

 Project Size: 1-24 participants